mcshaz/esm-date-input-polyfill/README.md

 ```

 ### Script Tag:
 Execute `dateInputPolyfill.polyfillIfRequired()` and if required with an option object with the properties described above.
-See the example of this workflow [here](https://github.com/mcshaz/esm-date-input-polyfill/blob/master/docs/iife.html).
+See the example of this workflow [in the example html file here](https://github.com/mcshaz/esm-date-input-polyfill/blob/master/docs/iife.html).

 ## Features